deecoder1/predictive-maintenance-system/README.md

 # predictive-maintenance-system

-develop a POC on how engine data cna be used to predict time to do engine maintenance
+A POC on how engine data can be used to predict the maintainance status of vessels at PSA Marine using a Kaggle dataset.